Blues Special Tele

 - Hand-wound with our “Sectioning” technique for unique, dynamic tone

 - Hand-built fiberboard Bobbins for unrivaled quality control

-- 10-Year Warranty on manufacturing defects
+- Backed by our 10-Year Warranty on manufacturing defects

 - What’s the difference between the Stock Tele and the Blues Special Tele?
-The Stock Tele is more true to Vintage Specs, and thus will sound brighter, clearer, and more open.
+The Stock Tele is more true to Vintage specs and thus will sound brighter, clearer, and more open.
 The Blues Special Tele will sound thicker, darker, and more powerful.
-Blues Special’s tame the twang a bit, and sounds beefier and thicker.
+Blues Special’s tame the twang a bit and sounds beefier and thicker.

 - What does the cover do to the tone?
-The cover, open top or solid top, makes the pickup darker.
+The cover, open-top or solid top, makes the pickup darker.
 That’s why when you request one, we underwind the neck to compensate.

 - How far away from the strings does the pickup need to be?
 Push your Low E String down at the highest fret.
 Measure from the top of the pole piece to the bottom of the string.
-Ideal starting location should be 1/8? on the bass string, and 1/16? on the treble string, when the High E string is pushed down at highest fret.
+The ideal starting location should be 1/8″ on the bass string, and 1/16″ on the treble string, when the High E string is pushed down at highest fret.

 - Wiring Diagrams?
 Here!

 Blues Special Tele Questions And Answers: